hfg-gmuend/gmynd/docs/clearAll.md

 Example:

-The following example uses the ´clearAll()´ function in an animation loop.
+The following example uses the `clearAll()` function in an animation loop.
 ```javascript
 var myAnimationFunction = function(f) {
   clearAll();